DennisSchenkel/sessionminds-frontend/README.md

 ## Credits

+### Resources

 - All content was written and created by Dennis Schenkel.<br>
 - Images were created with the help of DALL-E.<br>
+- To give topics unique icons, emojis have been used.
+A great resource for finding the correct code was [prosettings.com](https://www.prosettings.com/emoji-list/)<br>
 - When trying to understand concepts and build this full-stack-application, an unlimited amount of Google searches were conducted and various sources like Stack Overflow, Reddit and the different documentations for Django, Bootstrap and React were used.<br>

-### Resources

-To give topics unique icons, emojis have been used.
-A great resource for finding the correct code was [prosettings.com](https://www.prosettings.com/emoji-list/)

 ### Acknowledgements